LarsGab/PrEvCo/README.md

-# <ins>PrEvCo</ins>: Gene <ins>Pr</ins>edcition and Extrinsic <ins>Ev</ins>idence <ins>Co</ins>mbiner Tool
+# PrEvCo: gene Prediction Extrinsic Evidence Combiner tool
 ### Introduction
-PrEvCo is a combiner tool that combines gene predictions based on the support by extrisic evidence in form of introns and start/stop codons.
-It was developed to combine BRAKER1 and BRAKER2 predicitons to increase their accuracy.
+PrEvCo is a combiner tool that selects transcripts from gene predictions based on the support by extrisic evidence in form of introns and start/stop codons.
+It was developed to combine BRAKER1<sup name="a1">[1](#ref1)</sup> and BRAKER2<sup name="a2">[2](#ref2)</sup> predicitons to increase their accuracies.

 ## Prerequisites
 Python 3.5.2 or higher is required.